Skip to main content

 What Is a Serviced Office Agreement (Australia)?

 Serviced office centres (also known as managed offices, executive suites, or flexible workspace centres) have grown significantly in Australia over the past decade.
 Major operators in the Australian market include both international brands and local operators offering centres in CBD and suburban locations across Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, and other cities.
-These centres offer a comprehensive range of services bundled into an all-inclusive monthly fee, providing businesses with a flexible, low-cost alternative to committing to a traditional commercial lease.
+These centres offer a thorough range of services bundled into an all-inclusive monthly fee, providing businesses with a flexible, low-cost alternative to committing to a traditional commercial lease.

 The legal framework governing serviced office agreements in Australia is primarily contract law.
 Because serviced office agreements are licences (not leases), the state-based Retail Leases Acts and Commercial Tenancy legislation generally do not apply.
 This gives operators considerably more flexibility in setting pricing, adjusting service levels, and terminating the arrangement on short notice.
 For clients, this means the substantial statutory protections that apply to commercial tenants — including mandatory disclosure obligations, restrictions on rent increases, and minimum lease terms — are not available.
 This makes it even more important that the serviced office agreement is carefully drafted to clearly set out the client's rights regarding notice periods, service levels, fee reviews, and the security deposit.

-Key features of an Australian serviced office agreement include: the definition of the allocated office unit; the comprehensive list of included services (reception, internet, meeting rooms, kitchen, utilities); the all-inclusive monthly licence fee and GST treatment; the security deposit and refund conditions; the notice period for termination; the operator's right to relocate the client; the client's obligations (house rules, no sublicensing); and the limitation of the operator's liability.
+Key features of an Australian serviced office agreement include: the definition of the allocated office unit; the thorough list of included services (reception, internet, meeting rooms, kitchen, utilities); the all-inclusive monthly licence fee and GST treatment; the security deposit and refund conditions; the notice period for termination; the operator's right to relocate the client; the client's obligations (house rules, no sublicensing); and the limitation of the operator's liability.

 When Do You Need a Serviced Office Agreement (Australia)?